Dave "Fat Man" Williams: Career

 In 1967 New Orleans clarinetist Louis Cottrell Jr. was chosen for a U.S.O. tour to entertain U.S. troops in Vietnam.
 He took a band that included Williams on piano and vocals.
 Headquartered in Saigon, the band performed twice a day, moving around the country from show to show by helicopter.
 Williams recalled the junket in an interview with The Hogan Jazz Archive at Tulane University.
 He noted that the Army helicopters were sometimes co-opted to carry out casualties, "packing up dead people, put 'em in a bag, put you right along with 'em."
 The tour also traveled to Thailand for two weeks.

 By the 1970s Williams was performing with Kid Thomas Valentine's band at Preservation Hall.
 During the 1970s and early 1980s he traveled frequently to Europe and Japan with jazz bands and as a solo act.
 Williams toured and performed with the Preservation Hall Jazz Band across the United States in the 1970s and into the 1980s.
 He appeared nationwide on the National Public Radio broadcasts Folk Festival U.S.A. and Jazz Alive from the New Orleans Jazz and Heritage Festival.
 He played in Denmark with Peter Nissen's New Orleans Band in 1976, and led his own Dave Williams' International Jazz Band in Copenhagen in 1981.

-Williams appeared as a sideman on recordings from the 1950s through the 1970s, including sessions with Pleasant Joseph (Cousin Joe), Captain John Handy, Kid Howard, Little Sonny Jones, and Freddie Kohlman.
+Williams appeared as a sideman on recordings from the 1950s through the 1970s, including sessions with Cousin Joe, Captain John Handy, Kid Howard, Little Sonny Jones, and Freddie Kohlman.